armcknight/armcknight.com/blog/_posts/2026-01-07-my-current-llm-assisted-workflow.md

 In the Claude pane there, I issue a `/start` command, which does the following:

-- fetch all the Linear task info using their API (I used to use their MCP, but it's way slower and doesn't offer me anything over the API)
+- fetch all the Linear task info using their API (I used to use their MCP, but it's way slower and doesn't offer me anything over the API; I landed on [`linctl`](https://github.com/dorkitude/linctl) instead)
 - mark the issue as "In Progress"
 - prepare an implementation plan for my approval.